seemantic/seemantic/README.md

 ## in DB
 url
-raw_hash: hash available when loaded.
+current_version_raw_hash: hash available when loaded.
+last_indexed_version_raw_hash: set after it is indexed: we know if last version is indexed by comparing this with 'current_version_raw_hash', this field is to map it from VS. we also know if some version is indexed just if this field is not None.
 status: just to display in db
-is_indexed: set once it's set into vector store, to keep file green even as status changes (waiting, loading)
-last_version_is_indexed: when last set raw_hash is in VS (indexing up to date) set to false when raw_hash changed (loaded) but indexing is not finished yet (or failed) last_modification (raw_hash change) status (status change)
+last_modification (raw_hash change, just for display)
+status (status change, just for display)
 error_status_message: set when last_status_update is Error.

 ## in vector store